Editor’s Note: The elections of delegates to the 14th NPC were certified in February 2023. Our analysis of their demographics is available here.

 Since the transfers of sovereignty, Hong Kong and Macao have been given, respectively, 36 and 12 seats in each NPC.
 Every five years, the NPC has adopted a pair of electoral measures (alongside a Master Allocation Plan) that would create an ad hoc electoral college in each city responsible for nominating and electing the city’s delegates to the next NPC.
 (We recently wrote about the measures for electing the two cities’ delegates to the 14th NPC here.)

 Similarly, the number of seats reserved for delegates purportedly representing Taiwan has remained constant at 13 since the 6th NPC (1983–88).
 They are chosen by ad hoc “consultative election meetings” formed by around 120 representatives of “compatriots of Taiwanese ancestry” who hail from all mainland provinces, central Party and state organs, and the military.
 These meetings proceed in accordance with special rules prescribed by the NPCSC every five years.
-(The NPCSC is expected to adopt the rules for forming the Taiwanese delegation to the 14th NPC in April 2022.)
+(The NPCSC adopted rules for forming the Taiwanese delegation to the 14th NPC in April 2022.)

 As with the three delegations just mentioned, the size of the military delegation is also directly set by the NPC.
 Since the 6th NPC, the military has been given 265 seats, except for a temporary rise to 267 during the 8th NPC (1993–98), the most among all electoral units.
 At the start of the current NPC, for instance, the military delegation (representing ~2 million military personnel) was more than 50% larger than Shandong’s, the largest provincial delegation, which represented over 100 million Chinese citizens.
 Scholars have criticized the military’s overrepresentation in the NPC for violating the civilian population’s equal voting rights and have called for shrinking the military delegation.